bengfarrell/rgf-blog/content/blog/2010-10-14-corn-maze-adventure-2010.md

 Corn stalk growing skyward . . . like they always do.
 I'm so profound.

 After an hour and a half or so, Dawn, Brian, and Erika threw in the towel with only half our stations found.
-Ben and I continued on stalwartly, occasionally glimpsing Laura C., Jordan, and Melissa C. through the corn field haze---or were they mirages?
+Ben and I continued on stalwartly, occasionally glimpsing Laura C., Jordan, and Melissa C. through the corn field haze—or were they mirages?
 Another half an hour later and only one more station down, Ben and I admitted defeat also.

 ![](http://www.blastanova.com/photoalbum/Adventures/Corn%20Maze%202010/cornmaze201019.JPG) Me very sad at failure